 Love Our Lakes

-If you're one of the thousands of Cantabrians that head to the lakes over summer to enjoy a classic Kiwi camping experience then check you’re doing all you can respect the environment during your trip.
+If you are heading to the Waitaki and Mackenzie lakes over summer to enjoy a classic Kiwi holiday experience then check you’re doing all you can to respect the environment during your trip.

 A good idea is to pack a waste-free picnic to reduce food and drink rubbish when visiting your favourite lakeside spot.